NicholasBorch/Intro-ML-Basics/README.md

    cd Intro-ML-Basics

 2. **Choose a Folder**:
-   - Navigate to the `Classification` or `Regression` folder based on your interest.
+   - Navigate to the `Classification` or `Regression`.

 3. **Run the Notebooks**:
-   - Open the notebooks in your preferred Jupyter environment.
-   - Follow the workflow step-by-step, starting from `Data_Preprocessing`.
+   - Open the notebooks and follow the workflow step-by-step, starting from `Data_Preprocessing`.

 4. **Select a Dataset**:
-   - Modify the `selected_dataset` variable in `Data_Preprocessing` to choose an appropriate dataset.
+   - Modify the `selected_dataset` variable in `Data_Preprocessing` to choose a dataset.

 5. **Customize Models**:
    - Modify the `selected_models` variable in `Model_Selection` to train specific models.